hermannm/devlog-kotlin/README.md

 ```

 This is useful when you are throwing an exception from somewhere down in the stack, but do logging
-further up the stack, and you have structured data at the throw-site that you want to attach to the
+further up the stack, and you have structured data at the throw site that you want to attach to the
 exception log.
 In this case, one may typically resort to string concatenation, but
 `ExceptionWithLoggingContext` allows you to have the benefits of structured logging for exceptions
 as well.